percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/glossary.rst

      `:file:`mytable.TRN`.
 With the :term:`.TRG` file, they represent all the Trigger definitions.

-   .ARM
-     Each table with the :program:`Archive Storage Engine` has ``.ARM`` file which contains the metadata of it.

-   .ARZ
-     Each table with the :program:`Archive Storage Engine` has ``.ARZ`` file which contains the data of it.

    .CSM
      Each table with the :program:`CSV Storage Engine` has ``.CSM`` file which contains the metadata of it.